jimmylevell/crowd-overview/ObjectCounter/readme.md

 ***Video Tracking***

 Video tracking is the task of tracking a moving object in a video.
 The idea of video tracking is to associate or establish a relationship between target objects as they appear in each video frame.
 In other words, video tracking is analyzing the video frames sequentially and stitching the past location of the object with the present location by predicting and creating a bounding box around it.

 Based on [1]

+***Identity Switching***

+Identity switching is a problem in object tracking where the tracker assigns a new identity to an object that has already been tracked.
+This can happen when the tracker loses track of an object and then re-identifies it as a new object.

+Based on [1]